w3c/wcag-act-rules/content/rules/c4a8a4/proposed.md

 The `title` elements of embedded documents, such as those in `iframe`, `object`, or `svg` elements, are not applicable because those are not web pages according to the definition in WCAG.

-The [HTML specification - The `title` element](https://html.spec.whatwg.org/#the-title-element) requires that a document only has one `title` element, and that it is a child of the `head` element of a document.
+The [HTML specification - The `title` element](https://html.spec.whatwg.org/#the-title-element) requires documents to only have one `title` element; and `title` elements to be children of the `head` element of a document.
 However, current HTML specification also describes what should happen in case of multiple titles, and titles outside the `head` element.
 Because of this, neither of these validation issues causes a conformance problem for WCAG.

 ### Related rules